PoiScript/libreria/content/cryptography/block-ciphers.md

 A block cipher is a keyed permutation.
 It's a permutation, because the block cipher maps every possible block to some other block.
 It's also a keyed permutation, because the key determiners exactly which blocks map to which.

 Knowing a bunch of (input, output) pairs of a given key shouldn't give you any information about any other (input, output) pairs under that key.

+However, there're still some problems of using block ciphers: for example, we can only send message of a very limited length: the block length of the block cipher.
+We can address this with stream cipher.
+Also, we still need to address the issue of agreeing on those few key bytes, potentially over an insecure channel, we will address this problem with a key exchange protocol.